Manufacture Your Day by STOP SAYING “I WILL TRY”

 The same is true at work.
 It takes work and effort to get better.

-When I started to work out at my gym, there was one single rule that I immediately adopted to my life.
+When I started to work out at my gym, there was one single rule that I immediately adopted into my life.

 We were not allowed to say, “I can’t”.
 I realized that it is all about developing the right mindset from the start.
 It’s all about effort and progress.
 That’s it.